Nathan-R-Og/CmeleonTwist/README.md

 ## HOW TO DO
 **HAVE WSL2**

-if you don't, literally google it and microsoft has a big ass tutorial for it
+if you don't, literally google it and microsoft has a big ass tutorial for it (or just have linux i guess . . . )

 go ahead and `cd` into where you wanna go. then